 No learning process is easy, and reclaiming your natural breathing pattern is no exception.
 It might take some conscious effort at first, but in the long run, it will definitely be worth it.
 While lying or sitting in a comfortable position, try to inhale as deeply as possible, focusing on the point right below your belly button.
 Gradually increase the time it takes to breathe in and breathe out; notice how the belly rises and falls rhythmically.
 Deep breathing has a lot of benefits – it reduces heart rate and blood pressure, relaxes muscles, relieves tension, massages the diaphragm, and inner organs.
 It’s also a great exercise on mindfulness – while you concentrate on slowly breathing in and out, time slows down, making it easier to focus on the now.
 And when you need that extra concentration – that’s right, just take deep breaths.
 With time, try to incorporate deep breathing into your daily activities – walking, cycling, doing household chores.
 And no matter what kind of physical activity you prefer, deep breathing will make your body more relaxed and just a little bit more flexible.

 Mix it up

-So when you’re feeling stressed or anxious, check in with your breathing – are you taking deep breaths or are you engaging only the tips of your lungs?
-Control your breathing pattern, be conscious of it and remember – breathe like babies do!
+So when you’re feeling stressed or anxious, check in with your breathing – are you taking deep breaths, or are you engaging only the tips of your lungs?
+Control your breathing pattern, be conscious of it, and remember – breathe as babies do!